Enum regex_syntax::Expr

 default configuration.
 To tweak parsing options (such as which flags

-are enabled by default), use the ExprBuilder
+are enabled by default), use the ExprBuilder type.

 fn prefixes(&self) -> Literals